Participate in EXACT09

 The fraction of the volume of regions that are detected wrongly over the volume of all detected regions.

-Note: Trachea is excluded from the branch length and branch count related measurements.
-For the lekage based measures, both trachea and main bronchi are excluded.
+Note: The trachea is excluded for computing the sensitivity measures (tree and branch length and % detected).
+For the leakage measures, both trachea and main bronchi are excluded.